ooddle

 Do not overthink the label.
 The first word that comes is usually the truest.
 If multiple feelings are present, pick the dominant one.
 Tomorrow you can pick a different word.
 The variety over time is itself the data.

 Do not try to fix the mood.
 The point is awareness, not optimization.
 If you wake up anxious, naming it as anxious does the work.
 Trying to feel different in the moment is what creates the friction that kills daily practices.
+The mood will shift on its own once it is named, and forcing the shift defeats the purpose.

 When to Trigger It